Notes regarding analog equipment - shielding and earth

 - The cable connections should be as short as possible

-- The denser the cables can be laid over a metallic area/equipotential bonding, the less interference can be introduced, and the more interference is discharged capacitively via earth.
+- The denser the cables can be laid over a metallic, grounded area/potential equalization, the less interference can be introduced, and the more interference is discharged capacitively via earth.

-- - parallel installation, with a distance of at least 20 cm from each other
+- - avoid parallel installation, if unavoidable then separate with a large distance (> 20 cm) from each other, shield from each other with metal separators

 - - unshielded cables should be twisted, if possible

-- Use wire end sleeves or cable sockets to connect flexible cables/strands.
+- Use wire end sleeves or cable lugs to connect flexible cables/strands.
 Tinning is no longer permitted.

 - Unused wires/cables should be earthed on one side as a minimum.